itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "added some better handling for layout, i am so close now" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+eas update --branch preview --message "tweaked profile page a little bit more about to test" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"